kestra-io/docs/content/blogs/2023-11-21-clever-connect-hr-tech.md

 image: /blogs/2023-11-21-clever-connect-hr-tech.jpg
 ---

-In this case study, delve into how [CleverConnect](https://cleverconnect.com/), a human resources tech company, leverages Kestra's capabilities to create an integration platform.
-With a database of over 10 million candidates and partnerships with 2,500 companies across Europe, CleverConnect has developed an AI-driven, integrated solution for job-boards, career sites, CRMs, and other HR tools.
-By using [Kestra](https://github.com/kestra-io/kestra), they've been able to construct a platform specifically tailored for automating the creation of connectors, streamlining the recruitment process and enhancing the overall experience.
+This case study delves into how [CleverConnect](https://cleverconnect.com/), a human resources tech company, leverages Kestra's capabilities to create an integration platform.
+With a database of over 10 million candidates and partnerships with 2,500 companies across Europe, CleverConnect has developed an AI-driven, integrated solution for job boards, career sites, CRMs, and other HR tools.
+Using [Kestra](https://github.com/kestra-io/kestra), they've constructed a platform specifically tailored for automating the creation of connectors, streamlining the recruitment process, and enhancing the overall experience.

 ## CleverConnect’s Journey Towards Efficiency